Lufthansa to order 25 new Airbus planes for $3.24 billion

-FRANKFURT Germany's Lufthansa (LHAG.DE) said on Wednesday it had agreed to order 25 new Airbus (AIR.PA) planes worth 2.5 billion euros ($3.24 billion / 1.99 billion pounds) at list prices to replace older aircraft and cut fuel costs at two subsidiary airlines.
+FRANKFURT Germany's Lufthansa said on Wednesday it had agreed to order 25 new Airbus planes worth 2.5 billion euros ($3.24 billion) at list prices to replace older aircraft and cut fuel costs at two subsidiary airlines.

 Lufthansa's supervisory board agreed to buy 10 current-generation A320ceo jets for its Eurowings low-cost unit and 15 revamped A320neo aircraft for its Swiss International division, Germany's flagship carrier said.